undur/wonder-slim/README.md

 ### Can I use it?

 Absolutely.
 It's made to be used.
 The real question is probably "should I use it".
-If you want to stay with EOF and Project Wonder's tight integration with it, it might not be for you.
-I'm also not doing any stable releases at the moment, but if anyone decides to use Slim, I'll change that.
+If you want to stay with EOF and Project Wonder's tight integration with it, or some of Project Wonder's other frameworks, it might not be for you.

-Also note that I have removed a lot of stuff that _I don't use_ so I may have removed something you need.
-But stuff that's been removed can always be re-added if considered important.
+Also note that I have removed a lot of stuff _I don't use_ so I may have removed something you need.
+But removed stuff can always be re-added if considered important.

 ### Can I change it?